UB-Mannheim/vMaBookShelf/INSTALL.md

 ### Perl

-For lokal Test i use http://strawberryperl.com/
+For lokal tests in Windows i use http://strawberryperl.com/

 The scripts used the folowing perl modules.
 You can download them from cpan.